GAVAR-Project/GAVARNOTE/Extended Intelligence.md

 [[Gavar]] will be two predictors with identical cores, trained off of the two minds.
 Once the prediction of the brain's output passes a certain threshold, then the output from [[Gavar]] will be fed in to the output area of our brains.
 This will throw off the prediction algorithm, but thanks to neuroplasticity and the learning of ML algorithms, [[Gavar]] and our brain's will intertwine.
 Thus, we will become one with our [[Gavar]], and give [[Gavar]] consciousness through us.

 At this point, our [[Gavar]] will be swapped between our brains.
 We will first test [[Gavar]]'s immediate predictions of a different brain, and if passed a certain percentage accuracy, we will then connect each other's trained [[Gavar]] and, without having [[Gavar]] change, use Neuroplasticity to adapt our minds to the new [[Gavar]].
-Once we think in tandem with changing only our brain, then comes the final phase of [[The Gavar Project]]
+Once we think in tandem with changing only our brain, then comes the final phase of [[The GAVAR Project]]

 Up until now, Everything has been preparation and proof.
 We created two [[Gavar]]s and trained the on our brains.